Complex-systems-and-devops-gruppe-8/.github/report.md

 ## Our Use Case & User Stories

 We used our user stories (US) to derive the corresponding use cases (UC).
-A use case diagram was created for the first use case, **"Game Selection & Play,"** to illustrate the system interactions.
+A use case diagram was created for the first use case, **Game Selection & Play,** to illustrate the system interactions.

 ### Main – UC 1.1.
 Diagram